L. Randolph Lowry III: Early life

-Lowry was born in Oregon and he grew up in Long Beach, California.
+Lowry was born in Oregon and grew up in Long Beach, California.
 He graduated with a B.A. in political science and an M.A. in public administration from Pepperdine University.
-He received a J.D. from Hamline University.
+He obtained his J.D. from Hamline University.

 Career

-Lowry started his career by working in the president's office both at Hamline University and Willamette University.
+Lowry started his career by working in the president's office at both Hamline University and Willamette University.
 From 1986 onwards, he taught law at Pepperdine University, where he established the Straus Institute for Dispute Resolution.
 He has also taught at Vermont Law School, the City University of Hong Kong, Shantou University in Beijing, China, Bond University in Gold Coast, Australia, Hamline University in Saint Paul, Minnesota, and the University of Modena in Modena, Italy.

 In 2005, Lowry became President of Lipscomb University.
-In September 2017, he apologized after he hosted a dinner at his home for African-American students where the menu was "mac n cheese, collard greens, corn bread" and the centerpieces "contained stalks of cotton," a symbol of slavery in the United States.
+In September 2017, he apologized after hosting a dinner at his home for African-American students where the menu was "mac n cheese, collard greens, corn bread" and the centerpieces "contained stalks of cotton," a symbol of slavery in the United States.